erikvanmechelen/wind/manuscript/fundamentals.md

 ## Stealing Your Destiny

-Winning in Diplomacy is far, far more than ensuring you get your orders written accurately and in the box on time.
+Winning in Diplomacy requires far, far more than ensuring you get your orders written accurately and in the box on time.

 But to give too much away--and believe me, I'm trying--is also double-edged, because it takes away some of the fun of making your own mistakes and discovering new ways that the old guard didn't see.

 This gives you a chance to try new things, like ordering `A Lvp H` (!) for diplomatic reasons.

+## Notation

+Diplomacy notation or Order Writing is easy to understand once you’ve learned it.
+I'll be using the following in this book:

+MOVE
+A Mar - Spa  (Army Marseilles Moves to Spain)
+F Ank - BLA  (Fleet Ankara Moves to Black Sea)

+SUPPORT
+A Par - Bur
+A Mar S Par - Bur (Army in Marseilles Supports Army Paris Moves to Burgundy)

+The order ‘A Par - Bur’ must also be written for the above Support order to be valid.

+CONVOY
+A Pic - Wal
+F ENG C Pic - Wal  (Fleet English Channel Convoys Army Picardy to Wales)

+The order ‘A Pic - Wal’ must also be written for the above Convoy order to be valid.

+HOLD
+A Mun H  (Army Munich Holds its position)

 ## Tactics